Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 items on it, and select a category to research.

 This means that this mode rewards productivity and exploitation of natural resources.
-No slacking off\!
+No slacking off!

 Different items are worth different amounts.

-Experiment\!
+Experiment!

 ### No Research